giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 ## Example of Network-Aware Application using the Bottleneck Structure Graph {#req_example}

-{{b4}} provides a view of Google's B4 network as presented in [B4-SIGCOMM], providing connectivity to twelve datacenters distributed across the world (two in Asia, six in America and four in Europe).
+{{b4}} provides a view of Google's B4 network as presented in [B4-SIGCOMM], providing connectivity to twelve data centers distributed across the world (two in Asia, six in America and four in Europe).

         +-----+   +-----+  +-----+  +-----+   +------+    +------+
         |     |   |     |  |     |  |     |   |      |    |      |